MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/personally-identifiable-information/concepts/entity-categories.md

 ### Azure information

-These entity categories includes identifiable Azure information, including authentication information and connection strings.
+These entity categories include identifiable Azure information like authentication information and connection strings.
 Not returned as PHI.

 :::row:::
     :::column span="":::